RediSearch/RediSearch/docs/Commands.md

 If **NOCONTENT** was given, we return an array where the first element is the total number of results, and the rest of the members are document ids.

+In some rare cases, result count might not equal the number of documents.
+This may happen if a docement has expired since the query was initiated.

 ---

 ## FT.AGGREGATE